History of GoFundMe in Timeline

 March 2017: GoFundMe Becomes Largest Crowdfunding Platform

-In March 2017, GoFundMe became the biggest crowdfunding platform, responsible for raising over $3 billion since its debut in 2010.
+In March 2017, GoFundMe became the biggest crowdfunding platform, having raised over $3 billion since 2010.

-In November 2017, GoFundMe announced it would no longer charge a 5% fee per donation for US, Canada, and UK individual campaigns, and instead rely upon tips left by donors.
-The processing fee for online credit card payments still applies.
+In November 2017, GoFundMe announced it would no longer charge a 5% fee per donation for US, Canada, and UK individual campaigns, relying instead on donor tips, while still applying credit card processing fees.

-As of November 2017, GoFundMe's terms and conditions allow for campaigns for certain kinds of legal defense.
+As of November 2017, GoFundMe's terms and conditions allow for campaigns for certain kinds of legal defense, reversing the previous ban on legal defense funds.

 February 14, 2018: Fundraisers for Stoneman Douglas High School Shooting Victims

-There were a number of fundraisers created for individual victims of the February 14, 2018, Stoneman Douglas High School Shooting in Parkland, Florida to help survivors' recovery and to fund causes chosen by family members in honor of the deceased.
+On February 14, 2018, numerous fundraisers were created on GoFundMe for individual victims of the Stoneman Douglas High School Shooting in Parkland, Florida, to aid in survivors' recovery and to fund causes chosen by the families of the deceased.

-According to a 2018 report by GoFundMe, a donor sharing a campaign on social media results in $15 of donations on average, while any share results in $13 of donations on average.
+According to a 2018 GoFundMe report, a donor sharing a campaign on social media results in an average of $15 in donations, while any share results in $13 in donations.

-In March 2019, GoFundMe banned fundraisers from anti-vaccine activists, including Stop Mandatory Vaccination founder Larry Cook, citing violations of their terms of service.
+In March 2019, GoFundMe banned fundraisers from anti-vaccine activists, including Stop Mandatory Vaccination founder Larry Cook, due to violations of their terms of service.

 May 2019: Anti-Vaccine Campaigns Still Running